-It seems every few years brings another wave of dietary trends leaving the average person perplexed if indeed these changes are best for them.
+It seems every few years brings another wave of dietary trends leaving the average person perplexed if indeed these trends are best for them.
 For example, we’re told on one hand to minimise our consumption of carbohydrate and eat more meat; and on the other that those who eat large amounts of meat are much more prone to heart disease and cancer!

 I’m not going to write about the validity of any particular diets.
 I am simply going to say that nutrition cannot be fractionalized as it has been by science.
 We have a long way to go in understanding he complexities of nature, but one thing’s for certain.
 It seems the further we venture away from whole foods, the sicker we get.
 There is not just one thing wrong with our food, but many.
 So before you jump on the bandwagon (as I have done repeatedly in my lifetime) and proclaim that the gluten, fat, sugar, protein, carbohydrate, fructose or any other nutrient or component of food is ‘bad,’ and that avoiding bad food is the answer to the world’s health crisis, consider this…